wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= TODO2.0.7 =
+- Fixed an issue with commission not getting recorded sometimes

 = 2.0.6 =
 - Changed the default affiliate link in the plugin
 - Changed some labels in the settings ("AID" to "Affiliate ID" and "Tracking ID" to "Row ID")